Donate

 • Perhaps we are wedded to the dream that social justice requires that every decision be made by the Prime Minister or her minions.
 The idea that a fair welfare system is identical with one giant nationalised industry seems hard to shake off.

 • Perhaps many of us enjoy a cosmopolitan lifestyle, moving between differences places, and expecting that these places will be looked after by other people or by the state.
-No place is our place, they are always some body else’s responsibility.
+No place is our place, they are always somebody else’s responsibility.

 Colonising England